mozilla/pkipolicy/rootstore/policy.md

 KeyPurposeId MUST NOT appear within this extension.

-If the certificate includes the id-kp-serverAuth extended key usage, then the certificate MUST be Name Constrained as described in section 7.1.5 of version 1.3 or later of the [Baseline Requirements][BRs].
+If the certificate includes the id-kp-serverAuth extended key usage, then to be considered technically constrained, the certificate MUST be Name Constrained as described in section 7.1.5 of version 1.3 or later of the [Baseline Requirements][BRs].

-If the certificate includes the id-kp-emailProtection extended key usage, it MUST include the Name Constraints X.509v3 extension with constraints on rfc822Name, with at least one name in permittedSubtrees, each such name having its ownership validated according to section 3.2.2.4 of the [Baseline Requirements][BRs].
+If the certificate includes the id-kp-emailProtection extended key usage, then to be considered technically constrained, it MUST include the Name Constraints X.509v3 extension with constraints on rfc822Name, with at least one name in permittedSubtrees, each such name having its ownership validated according to section 3.2.2.4 of the [Baseline Requirements][BRs].

-Instead of complying with the above paragraph, subordinate CA certificates issued before 22nd June 2017 may, until 15th November 2017, comply with the following paragraph.
+Instead of complying with the prior paragraph, subordinate CA certificates issued before 22nd June 2017 may, until 15th November 2017, comply with the following paragraph.
 Such intermediate certificates must be revoked, or be publicly disclosed and audited, by 15th April 2018.